zentrope/blog.devtrope/resources/posts/about.md

  :title "About"
  :order 1}

-Just a simple web log with my random thoughts related to software development and culture.
+Random (and occasional) thoughts about the culture of software development as I experience it, and other less-frequent topics.